-When taken (usually by swallowing, inhaling, or injecting), drugs find their way into the bloodstream.
-From there, they're transported to the brain and other parts of the body.
+When taken (usually by swallowing, inhaling, or injecting), abused drugs find their way into the bloodstream.
+From there, they move to the brain and other parts of the body.
 In the brain, drugs may intensify or dull the senses, change how alert or sleepy people feel, and sometimes decrease physical pain.

 How drugs affect people depends on lots of things:

 - how often someone uses it